Steve Guppy

-Stephen Andrew Guppy (born 29 March 1969) is an English football coach and former professional footballer who now coaches at Nashville SC.
+Stephen Andrew Guppy (born 29 March 1969) is an English football coach and former professional footballer.

-A winger, he started his senior career with Wycombe Wanderers in 1989, over a five-year period he made around 200 appearances for the club, helping Wycombe win promotion to the Football League.
-Earning a move to Newcastle United in 1994, later in the year he transferred to Port Vale.
-After three successful years at Vale he signed to Leicester City in 1997.
-After a four-year spell with the "Foxes" he moved to Scotland to play for Celtic.
-In 2004, he returned to Leicester, before brief spells with Leeds United, Stoke City, and another return to Wycombe.
+A winger, he started his senior career with Wycombe Wanderers in 1989; over five years, he made around 200 appearances for the club, helping Wycombe win promotion to the Football League.
+Earning a move to Newcastle United in 1994, later in the year, he transferred to Port Vale.
+After three successful years at Vale, he signed with Leicester City in 1997.
+After four years with the "Foxes", he moved to Scotland to play for Celtic.
+In 2004, he returned to Leicester before brief spells with Leeds United, Stoke City, and another return to Wycombe.
 In 2005, he joined American club D.C.
-United, and after another year returned to the English non-league scene with Stevenage Borough.
-He then retired in 2008 following a spell back in the States with Rochester Rhinos.
+United, and after another year returned to the English non-League scene with Stevenage Borough.
+He retired in 2008 following a spell in the States with Rochester Rhinos.

-As well as a successful nineteen-year club career, he earned England caps at under-21, semi-pro, 'B', and finally at full senior level.
+In addition to a successful 19-year club career, he earned England caps at under-21, semi-pro, 'B', and finally at full senior level.